VI - 1.40 - Policy on Sexual Harassment and Other Sexual Misconduct

 A. “Actual Knowledge” means notice of sexual harassment or allegations of sexual harassment to Bowie State University’s Title IX Coordinator or any Bowie State University official who has authority to institute corrective measures on behalf of the University.

-D. “Complainant” refers to an individual who is alleged to be a victim of sexual harassment or other sexual misconduct.
+C. “Complainant” refers to an individual alleged to be a victim of sexual harassment or other sexual misconduct.

 • Lack of protest or resistance is not consent.
 Silence, in and of itself, is not consent.
 For that reason, relying solely on non-verbal communication can lead to misunderstanding.